-The composition of a "snow train" varies according to several criteria: the type of snow, the temperature on the ground, the wind direction and the specific area to be treated.

-The "snow train" (around 13 vehicles) normally comprises a command vehicle followed by six high-performance snow-removal vehicles, two spreading trucks and two snow throwers.
+The composition of a "snow train" varies according to several criteria: the type of snow, the amount of snow cover, the temperature on the ground, the wind direction and the specific area to be treated.
+The "snow train" (around 13 vehicles) normally comprises a command vehicle followed by six highperformance snow-removal vehicles, two spreading trucks and two snow throwers.
 A runway friction measuring equipment is positioned at the back, and is used to measure the skid resistance.
 The results obtained are immediately sent to the French civil aviation authority, sole authority competent to approve aircraft take-offs and landings.